Kammanassie Mountains: Fauna

 There are 37 mammal species recorded for the Kammanassie Nature Reserve.
 A number of small antelope species occur on the reserve.
 Various predators including the Cape leopard (Panthera pardus) and Caracal (Caracal caracal).

 Indigenous large mammal species known to have occurred historically in the Klein Karoo area, but which are not present on the Kammanassie Nature Reserve are Buffalo (Synceruscaffer), Eland (Taurotragus oryx) and Lion (Panthera leo).
 Elephant (Loxodonta africana) is likely to have moved through the Klein Karoo, especially along the river courses (Olifants River), but according to Skead (2011) no firm historical records have been found.

-Cape Mountain Zebra (Equus zebra zebra; CMZ) is the only known mammal species of special concern on the Kammanassie Nature Reserve.
+Cape Mountain Zebra (Equus zebra zebra; CMZ) is the only known mammal species of special concern in the Kammanassie Nature Reserve.
 Cape Mountain Zebra are classified as vulnerable in the IUCN Red List.
 Cape Mountain Zebra once had a distribution running southward across the mountainous terrain of the Roggeveld Mountains, the Cederberg Mountains and up to the Amatolas in the Eastern Cape.
 As a result of hunting and competition with farmers for grazing, however, they were driven to the verge of extinction such that by 1950, fewer than 100 individuals of this species survived.
-The only original natural populations remaining are in the Mountain Zebra National Park and in the Kammanassie and Gamkaberg Nature Reserves.
+The only original natural populations remaining are in the Mountain Zebra National Park and the Kammanassie and Gamkaberg Nature Reserves.

 The two smallest relic populations of Cape Mountain Zebra occur in the Kammanassie and Gamka Mountains.
 With small populations, severe population bottlenecks can have serious genetic consequences.
 This can reduce genetic variation and leave populations open to the effects of inbreeding, with continuing loss of genetic diversity due to genetic drift.
 If left uncontrolled, inbreeding may reach levels where fitness is compromised thereby leading to extinction.
 The Kammanassie population is critically important for the maintenance of the genetic diversity of Cape Mountain Zebra and accounts for a third of the genetic variation of the meta-population.

 The major water sources utilised by Cape Mountain Zebra on the Kammanassie Nature Reserve are natural springs situated on the mountain.
 These springs supply a constant source of clean drinking water for numerous different animal species on the Kammanassie Nature Reserve.
 The drying up of these springs as a result of underground water abstraction has required the use of artificial watering points.
 The Kammanassie Cape Mountain Zebra population is no longer able to rely on natural springs for drinking.
 Cape Mountain Zebra numbers are monitored opportunistically with sightings being recorded in the State Of Biodiversity database.
 Camera traps have been installed in areas known to be frequented visited by Cape Mountain Zebra and these data will be used to develop the Kammanassie Cape Mountain Zebra studbook.

+A 2018 aerial survey of the Kammanassie area recorded 37 Cape mountain zebra.
+In October 2023, the same survey was repeated and 57 Cape mountain zebra were counted.